 Robinson was born in Greensboro, NC, the 9th child of 10, on August 8, 1968.
 His father, an abusive alcoholic, abandoned the family forcing the children into foster care for several years.
 Reunited with his mother and siblings, Robinson found strength in her as she instilled in him life’s limitless possibilities and a solid faith in Christianity.

-In quick succession, Robinson completed high school in 1986, entered the US Army Reserves as a medical specialist, secured a factory job, and matriculated at North Carolina A&T University, graduating from the HCBU in 1990.
-Three years later he married his wife, Yolanda.
+In quick succession, Robinson completed high school in 1986, entered the US Army Reserves as a medical specialist, secured a factory job, and started college at North Carolina A&T University but did not graduate.
+In 1993 he married his wife, Yolanda.

 Robinson enrolled at the University of North Carolina, Greensboro in 2017, but politics interrupted his studies.
 In 2018, he came to the attention of North Carolinians through a social media post circulated by then NC Congressman Mark Walker, who broadcast his remarks at an April 2018 Greensboro City Council meeting that took place shortly after the Stoneman Douglas High School mass shooting in Florida.
 When anti-gun violence activists urged the Council to ban an upcoming gun show at the city-owned Coliseum, Robinson gave an impassioned speech supporting the 2nd amendment.
 That speech became a YouTube video sensation after being seen more than 500,000 times and gave him widespread recognition and support among conservative NC Republican activists.